Claude Code Channels: Control Your Dev Sessions from Telegram, Discord, and iMessage

 What is Claude Code Channels?

-Channels is a plugin-based feature that connects Claude Code sessions to messaging apps like Telegram and Discord.
+Channels is a plugin-based feature that connects Claude Code sessions to messaging apps like Telegram, Discord, and iMessage.
 You send messages from the app, Claude processes them using your local dev environment, and replies in the same chat.
 Your code and tools never leave your machine.

 Is Claude Code Channels free?

 You need a claude.ai Pro or Max subscription.
 API key authentication is not supported.
-The Telegram and Discord plugins themselves are free and open source.
+The Telegram, Discord, and iMessage plugins themselves are free and open source.

 What's the difference between Channels and Remote Control?

 Remote Control gives you the full claude.ai web interface as a window into your local session.
-Channels uses messaging apps (Telegram, Discord) as the interface instead.
+Channels uses messaging apps (Telegram, Discord, iMessage) as the interface instead.
 Both keep your session running locally.
-Remote Control is one command to set up; Channels requires creating a bot but gives you native notifications and more hackability.
+Remote Control is one command to set up; Channels requires plugin setup but gives you native notifications and more hackability.

 Can I use Claude Code from my phone?

 Yes, through three different methods.
 Remote Control lets you use the Claude mobile app.
-Channels lets you use Telegram or Discord.
+Channels lets you use Telegram, Discord, or iMessage.
 Web sessions at claude.ai/code run entirely in the cloud.
 All three work from any device with a browser or the relevant app.

 Which messaging apps work with Claude Code Channels?

-Telegram and Discord are the two officially supported platforms as of March 2026.
-The plugin architecture is designed for expansion, and the community has already requested Slack, WhatsApp, and iMessage.
+Telegram, Discord, and iMessage are the three officially supported platforms as of March 2026.
+The plugin architecture is designed for expansion, and the community has already requested Slack and WhatsApp.
 You can also build your own channel using the Channels reference.

 Getting Started